 - Rotate leadership of an event or activity.
-Give others the chance to be leaders.
+Give others a chance to be leaders.

-- Help coach Little Nippers of other you sports even if you don’t have a child playing.
+- Help coach Little Nippers or other sports, even if you don’t have a child playing.

-- Initiate and lead a new tradition such as thematic reunions, anniversaries, surprise parties, family strength dates etc.
+- Initiate and lead a new traditions such as thematic reunions, anniversaries, surprise parties, family strength dates etc.

 - Organise a town-wide or block-wide yard sale